-If you are organising a large event - or if there's a strong news angle to your story - your regional independent and BBC TV news programme may be interested in covering the event.
-Call the station well ahead of time and ask for the programme’s ‘forward planning’ email address and submit details of your event.
+If you are organising a large event - or if there's a strong news angle to your story - your regional TV news programme may be interested in covering the event.
+Call the station about 2-3 weeks before the event and ask for the programme’s ‘forward planning’ email address and email them the details of your event.

 Be aware that most local and regional newspapers will no longer send a journalist out to an event unless it is very high profile ‘hard news’.
 Many newspapers have very few staff photographers and it may be best for you to arrange to take your own photographs and send them to the newspaper.
 Most local radio stations will prefer a telephone interview or will invite you into the studio rather than send someone along.

-The media love speaking to people so make sure someone on your team is prepared to speak to the journalist.
+The media love speaking to people so make sure someone on your team is prepared to speak to journalists.
 If you are putting forward another organiser make sure that they are fully briefed about the reasons behind the event.
 Remember that the journalist will come along to your event to cover a positive news story - but if veganism has recently received some bad publicity the journalist may ask you about it.

 Be aware that many local and regional newspapers no longer send out journalists to cover stories on a regular basis.
 Most events will be covered by a photographer (or no-one at all) and the journalist will write the story from the press release, emails and telephone interviews with the organiser(s).

-Media interviews - when being interviewed, keep your answers simple and to the point.
+Essentially, keep your answers simple and to the point when being interviewed.
 Be enthusiastic and explain why the event has been organised and what you hope people attending will get out of it.
 The journalist will also probably want to speak to someone attending the event.
-If your event is for school children, you should let teachers know that the press have been invited.
+Try to secure contacts who would be prepared to speak to the press about their experience and transition to veganism.

 After the event

-Email any journalists that came along to the event thanking them for attending and/or for any subsequent successful coverage.
+Email any journalists who came along to the event thanking them for attending and/or for any subsequent successful coverage.
 A local journalist is always a useful contact, so cultivate such relationships, allowing you to contact them again in the future.